 I have to ask, where did parental teaching go?
 Surely every mom wants their child to be kind?
 Was that not instilled or did a collective group of kids become of age, and decide amongst themselves that rules of logic, kindness, respect no longer matter?
 Have the Kapernicks of the world tainted the general public to the point where there is no sense of independent intellectual thought and thereby believe it’s okay to act like a two-year-old?
 This question plagues me.
 Why do people find joy in harming others?

 Today someone sent me a horrible email.
-Wanted to make sure I felt the weight of his ability to bully me into compliance for posting a bad review.
+I wanted to make sure I felt the weight of his ability to bully me into compliance for posting a bad review.
 Yet, HIS company keeps contacting me!
 Threatening me!
 Proving my point how unbelievably inept they are.
 I just don’t understand people.
 Someone could have reached out, solved the problem, but nope.
 Just more intimidating tactics.
-Just makes my stomach ache for a time when people were plainly civil to each other.
+It makes my stomach ache for a time when people were plainly civil to each other.

 Well, I have written it down.
 Caused my brain to rest so late at night I will fall asleep.
 G’night y’all.
 Sleep well.